cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture8A.md

 represent a series of particles that are of one type or another (*e.g.*, to represent the mixing of two types of liquid-phase molecules; this is called the lattice gas model) which would lead to similar behavior.

+## Computing thermodynamic variables of the Ising model

 To determine the Curie temperature, we need to relate the ensemble-average magnetization of the system to the temperature.
 As our